 - Load identification.
 This cool feature automatically scans the product / pallet ID number to better track material flow.

 So how does this technology translate into real-world situations?
 The TUM team thinks 3 specific areas could benefit from the automated forklift features: Industrial users, forklift system integrators, and material handling device manufacturers.

 For forklift drivers, how does this impact the job market?
 Will robots and vision systems suddenly replace humans behind the wheel?
 Not so fast.
 A certain level of automation already exists in the forklift industry, and employers still need efficient people on forklifts to run the show.
 And safety will still be more important than ever.
-For the best OSHA-approved forklift training courses, go with Certifyme.net.
+For the best OSHA-compliant forklift training courses, go with Certifyme.net.
 Our affordable courses are perfect for any size company, on any size budget.